Hi friend and Welcome!

 Check out this informative video review + sound test!!

-- people who want a flat and neutral response from their recording: i.e. and honest reproduction of their voice
+- People who want a flat and neutral response from their recording: i.e. an honest reproduction of their voice.

 What you will need?

 - 48v Phantom power via a good audio interface.
 What does an audio interface do?